JoryHogeveen/multilingual-press-custom-post-meta/README.md

 - Security and code-format improvements

 Optional:
-- Overwrite defaults on a per-post basis
+- Overwrite default sync settings on a per-post basis